cysouw/diathesis/text/c04_reflexive.md

 ### [ NAG | NaG ] Self-inflicting accusative reflexive + genitive

-Because Genitive arguments are rare overall, there are also only very few examples of reflexive alternations like [@Next a,b].
+Because Genitive arguments are rare overall, there are also only very few examples of reflexive alternations like [@next a,b].

 :::ex
 a.
 Er bezichtigt mich des Mordes.